gitpan/Ado/README.md

 An SQLite database is bundled in the distribution at `etc/ado.sqlite` to get started quickly.

-Since version 0.31 [Ado](https://metacpan.org/pod/Ado) goes together with the following:
+Since version 0.37 [Ado](https://metacpan.org/pod/Ado) goes together with the following:

+- [Ado::Command::adduser](https://metacpan.org/pod/Ado::Command::adduser) allows adding users to an Ado application via a terminal.
+It also allows adding users to existing or not existing groups.
+The new group is automatically created.
 - [Ado::Plugin::Auth](https://metacpan.org/pod/Ado::Plugin::Auth) is a plugin that authenticates users to an [Ado](https://metacpan.org/pod/Ado) system.
 Users can be authenticated locally or using (TODO!)
 Facebook, Google, Twitter and other authentication service-providers.